 Closing an Instructional Site

-If a decision is made to close an instructional site, the Office of University Accreditation must be notified prior to stopping admissions into the program.
+If a decision is made to close an instructional site, University Accreditation must be notified prior to stopping admissions into the program.
 UNT is required to submit a teach-out plan to SACSCOC for approval in accordance with Federal regulations if that location provides at least 50% of a least one program.
 Teach-out plans and agreements must be approved prior to implementation.